How Does Zoysia Spread Across Bare Spots?

 If you have questions about using Zoysia grass sod for your project, please call our office at 281-431-7441.
 You can also send us an email by using our contact form.

-We offer five varieties of grass to meet the needs of your project.
+We offer seven varieties of grass to meet the needs of your project.
 Our most popular grass variety is Raleigh St. Augustine and it does very well in most full-sun applications around the Houston area.
 A shade-tolerant variety of St. Augustine grass is Palmetto St. Augustine.
 We offer two varieties of the full-sun, fast-growing Bermuda grasses — Tifway 419 and TexTurf 10.
-For those who are willing to pay more for a shade-tolerant, slow-growing grass, we offer the beautiful Palisades Zoysia grass.
+For those who are willing to pay more for a beautiful, slow-growing grass, we offer the Palisades Zoysia grass and the fine-bladed Cavalier Zoysia and Emerald Zoysia grasses.